jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (6) In this section and section 139BA—
   (a) the term tax to pay means, at any time, an amount equal to the unpaid tax together with any late payment penalty that has been imposed in whole or in part in respect of the unpaid tax, to the extent that at that time the amount remains unpaid:
   (b) the unpaid tax is deemed to be the last part of any tax to pay, that a taxpayer pays:
-  (c) The term unpaid tax includes an amount of tax that must be withheld or deducted and paid to the Commissioner under a tax law but does not include a late payment penalty or a shortfall penalty imposed under section 141ED.
+  (c) the term unpaid tax includes an amount of tax that must be withheld or deducted and paid to the Commissioner under a tax law but does not include a late payment penalty or a shortfall penalty imposed under section 141ED.

 ### 139BA Imposition of late payment penalties when financial relief sought
 (1) If a taxpayer has outstanding tax and contacts the Commissioner seeking financial relief before the due date, the Commissioner must impose the late payment penalty under section 139B(2)(a)(i) on unpaid tax but must not impose the late payment penalty under section 139B(2)(a)(ii).